datacol-io/datacol-io.github.io/docs/index.md

 Welcome to Datacol !!.

 Datacol helps you create [Heroku][1] like great infrastructure for deploying container-native applications on [Google Cloud][2].
-We provide the simplest, most flexible way for developers and Ops to deploy and manage apps.
+We provide the simplest, most flexible way for developers and Operators to deploy and manage apps.

 Datacol deploys your apps on one of the best container orchestration platform - [Kubernetes][3] managed by Google.
 It is built upon Kubernetes concepts and makes easy to deploy and manage container-based apps through a simple Heroku-inspired command line interface.